patofoto/Demon_Klipper_Essentials_Unified/README.md

 - https://github.com/3DPrintDemon/BTT-Relay-v1.2-Moonraker_INSTANT_Power-On-Button

-Or maybe you're using Klicky Probe & sensorless homing & you want an AUTO E STOP system so that if your nozzle misses your endstop switch the printer knows there's a problem!
+Or maybe you're using a printer with a bedside mounted Z endstop switch & sensorless homing & you want an AUTO E STOP system so that if your nozzle misses your endstop switch the printer knows there's a problem!

 - https://github.com/3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch